shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 ### Creating a Very Simple site.pp

-In the Adding an Agent section, we observed a difference in the prompts between the two systems.
+In the Adding an Agent section, we observe a difference in the prompts between the two systems.
 We use Puppet to distribute a .dotfile to all it's agents.

 ## Copy the Manifest to /etc/puppet/manifests/site.pp